Xacus/demonlord/development.md

 In order to build this system, recent versions of `node` and `npm` are required.
 Most likely using `yarn` also works but only `npm` is officially supported.
-We recommend using the latest lts version of `node`, which is `v14.15.5` at the time of writing.
+We recommend using the latest LTS version of `node`, which is `v18` at the time of writing.
 If you use `nvm` to manage your `node` versions, you can simply run

 ```